-- (i) For the European Union, Brexit means that it loses its main financial centre.
+(i) For the European Union, Brexit means that it loses its main financial centre.
 The EU-27 therefore has a sovereignty issue at stake in being able to rebuild within its borders the capacity to ensure the proper financing of its economy and to meet the expectations of its savers.
-In an environment that is becoming highly competitive with the United Kingdom, it is therefore particularly essential to ensure that European financial players are able to attract the highly qualified staff needed to provide the quality of service that our public institutions, companies and investors expect. - Faced with this challenge, we should not be naïve: remuneration policies will be a central element in this capacity to attract.
-At a time when various elements suggest that the rules applicable in this area in the United Kingdom are going to diverge fairly rapidly from those implemented in the EU-27, it is absolutely essential that the EBA takes account of this risk, which is one of the necessary conditions for European players to play the role expected of them effectively.
+In an environment that is becoming highly competitive with the United Kingdom, it is therefore particularly essential to ensure that European financial players are able to attract the highly qualified staff needed to provide the quality of service that our public institutions, companies and investors expect.

+Faced with this challenge, we should not be naive: remuneration policies will be a central element in this capacity to attract.
+At a time when various elements suggest that the rules applicable in this area in the United Kingdom are going to diverge fairly rapidly from those implemented in the EU-27, it is absolutely essential that the EBA takes account of this risk, which is one of the necessary conditions for European players to play their role effectively.
 The European Authority must therefore not unjustifiably raise the level of constraint on European actors.
-It must also monitor closely and accurately the measures that may be taken by the British authorities in this area. - (ii) We also would like to point out it is extremely important these Guidelines do not create conflict of laws with national social and labour legislations This would indeed lead to a situation where actors scoped in are not able to comply both with the Guidelines and with national legislations that CRD V does not amend.
-During the transposition of CRD IV, such situation emerged in various member states including in France and Germany with regards to clawback.
-The content of the Guidelines should therefore not impinge on national legislations as not only does it creates legal uncertainties, but it could also potentially delay members states' compliance with the legislation.
+It must also monitor closely and accurately the measures that may be taken by the British authorities in this area.
+Especially as the implementation date of the UK prudential regime for investment firms has been delayed to 1 January 2022.

+(ii) We also would like to point out it is extremely important these Guidelines do not create conflict of laws with national social and labour legislations This would indeed lead to a situation where actors scoped in are not able to comply both with the Guidelines and with national legislations that IFD does not amend.
+The content of the Guidelines should therefore not impinge on national legislations as not only would it create legal uncertainties, but it could also potentially delay members states' compliance with the legislation.